Tests and estimation strategies associated to some loss functions: Hellinger and KL-losses

 {The resulting test corresponds to the one} proposed in Baraud~\citeyearpar{MR2834722}.
-In particular, we obtain the following result the proof of which is postponed to Section~\ref{sect-pfs4}. \begin{prop} Let $\sP$ be the set of probabilities on $(E,\cE)$ dominated by $\mu$, $\sM$ a countable subset of $\sP$ and {$\ell$ be the loss function} defined by $\ell(P,Q)=h^{2}(P,Q)$ for all $P,Q\in\sP$.
+In particular, we obtain the following result which is proven in Section~\ref{sect-pfs4}. \begin{prop} Let $\sP$ be the set of {all} probabilities on $(E,\cE)$ dominated by $\mu$, $\sM$ a countable subset of $\sP$ and {$\ell$ be the loss function} defined by $\ell(P,Q)=h^{2}(P,Q)$ for all $P,Q\in\sP$.
 The family $\sT(\ell,\sM)$ of functions $t_{(P,Q)}$ defined for $P,Q\in\sM$ by

-satisfies Assumption~\ref{Hypo-2} with $a_{0}=(\sqrt{2}+1)/2$, $a_{1}=(\sqrt{2}-1)/2$, $a_{2}=3/2$. \end{prop} It is possible to design other families $\sT(\ell,\sM)$ that satisfy Assumption~\ref{Hypo-2} on the larger set of all probabilities on $(E,\cE)$, {which} are not necessarily dominated by $\mu$, but this requires more technicalities.
+satisfies Assumption~\ref{Hypo-2} with $a_{0}=(\sqrt{2}+1)/2$, $a_{1}=(\sqrt{2}-1)/2$, $a_{2}=3/2$. \end{prop} Any $\ell$-estimator based on this family $\sT(\ell,\sM)$ is a $\rho$-estimator.
+It is possible to design other families $\sT(\ell,\sM)$ that satisfy Assumption~\ref{Hypo-2} on the larger set of all probabilities on $(E,\cE)$, {which} are not necessarily dominated by $\mu$, but this requires more technicalities.
 We prefer to avoid them here and rather refer the {interested} reader to Baraud and Birg\'e~\citeyearpar{BarBir2018}.